ravinderpayal/ravinderpayal.github.io/_posts/2018-01-04-Dynamically-and-Statically-inserting-native-dom-element-into-other-Native-Elements-and-Angular-Components-by-Ravinder-Payal.md

 author: ravinder_payal
 ---
 <p>
 First of all happy new year everyone reading out.
-In this short post I will show how native dom element can be inserted into already present native/angular component inside a angular component using [Renderer2](https://angular.io/api/core/Renderer2) inside [Angular directive](https://angular.io/api/core/Directive).
+In this short post I will show how native dom element can be inserted into already present native/angular component inside a angular component using (Renderer2)[https://angular.io/api/core/Renderer2] inside (Angular directive)[https://angular.io/api/core/Directive].
 </p>

 The code  is self explanatory and we need not elaborate much.
 So, let's dive into the code.

-#For inserting element statically/once.
+# For inserting element statically/once.
 ```typescript
 import {OnInit, Directive, Input, Inject, Renderer2,ElementRef } from '@angular/core';
 import { DOCUMENT} from '@angular/common';